-Background: The 2009-10 State Budget, as revised in July 2009, references a federal waiver for Medi-Cal that would enable the entrance of seniors and persons with disabilities (SPD) into Managed Care.
-Presently, the SPD population is primarily served through the often disjointed services of physicians, hospitals and other ancillary services that accept fee-for-service (FFS) Medi-Cal.
+Background: The new federal Waiver for Medi-Cal that would enable the entrance of seniors and persons with disabilities (SPD) into Managed Care.
+Presently, the SPD population is primarily served through the often disjointed services of physicians, hospitals and other ancillary services that accept fee-for-service Medi-Cal.
 Seniors and persons with disabilities are on their own trying to coordinate care for complex medical conditions.
 When enrolled into Medi-Cal Managed Care, the Plans would be responsible for care coordination, and locating and arranging for the necessary specialists.
 A small number of the SPD beneficiaries are currently enrolled in Medi-Cal Managed Care.
+An SPD beneficiary will be assigned a medical home; that enrollment and assignment needs to support the safety-net providers who serve as significant primary, specialty, and inpatient providers for this population.

-COUNTY OF SAN JOAQUIN ~ HEALTH PLAN OF SAN JOAQUIN Contact: John Hackworth, Director; E-Mail: jhackworth@hpsj.com; Ph.
-(209) 461-2211
+COUNTY OF SAN JOAQUIN ~ BEHAVIORAL HEALTH SERVICES Contact: Victor Singh, Director; E-Mail: vsingh@sjcbhs.org; Ph.
+(209) 468-2080